levelupcc/level-up/_pages/curriculum/rethinking-security/digital-security-motivations-resistances-and-barriers/deepening/lets-reset/lets-reset.md

 **Step 4 |** Ideally, you will have already covered the Deepening session "Storage & Encryption" with participants as it addresses important points regarding data backup.
 Either way, before you begin the hands-on practice portion of this session, do a quick check-in with the group about backing up their data.

 #### Optional:
-*As a quick refresh from [DEFINE ADIDS] Storage & Encryption, ask participants - How often do they backup their files?
+*Ask participants - How often do they backup their files?
 Share examples of best practices related to data backup, such as keeping the backup in a safe place that is separate from their computer, backing up their information on a frequent, regular basis and - depending on the information that is being backed up - to consider also encrypting the hard drive or storage media where data will be stored.*
 <br><br>

 ### Part 4 – Resetting & Rebooting